 With the duo of George and Westbrook on the floor, the Thunder have outscored opponents by almost eight points per 100 (7.7).

 Since starting 8-12, George and the Thunder have turned it around.
 Oklahoma City is 19-8 since with George averaging 21.3 points per game on 44.3 percent three-point shooting.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!